Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Introduction

 where $\cdot$ is the inner product in $\bb R^d$.
 Observe that $W_{x,y}$ is the total work done in the exchange of $\eta_x$ and $\eta_y$.
-When the driving field $E$ is not constant, the right hand side of the second equation in \eqref{1:cE} has to be properly modified.
-We remark that, in view of the periodic boundary conditions, a non vanishing constant field is not conservative and therefore \eqref{1:cE} does not lead to a Gibbsian form of the invariant measures.
+When the driving field $E$ is not constant, the right-hand side of the second equation in (\ref{1cE}) has to be properly modified.
+We remark that, in view of the periodic boundary conditions, a nonvanishing constant field is not conservative and therefore (\ref{1cE}) does not lead to a Gibbsian form of the invariant measures.
 We assume that the rates $c^E$ are strictly positive.